 These acupressure points are physical spots that you can locate to release blocked or congested energy centers in the body.
 The acupressure system requires this therapy to open blockages allowing energy or Qi (chee) to flow freely.

 Chiropractic’s most used methods may shift between heat and ice therapy.
 They may use ice packs to anesthetize the back for a 10 to 15-minute period and then switch to heat.

 There are two kinds of heat therapy:

-The wanted effect is for the heat to enter down into the muscles.
+The wanted effect is for the heat to enter the muscles.
 In many instances, the longer the heat is applied, the better.
 For minor back tension, short amounts of heat therapy may be enough (from 15 to 20 mins).

 You can also give yourself ice massages by lying on your side and reaching and moving in circles throughout your sensitive places.

 Bits of energy are sent by a laser and received by the cell membrane’s photoreceptors after entering the skin surface.

-- Numbness, tingling or loss of strength in an arm or leg
+- Numbness, tingling, or loss of strength in an arm or leg

 - Cancer in your spine

 The price depends on what chiropractic technique you are using.
 Your first chiropractic appointment may take 45 minutes or up to 2 hours.